lbmerchant93/lbmerchant93/README.md

  * Firebase
  * Styled Components

+### Currently learning:
+ * Python -> 100 Days of Code: The Complete Python Pro Bootcamp for 2023 by Dr. Angela Yu on Udemy
+ * Jest and React Testing Library

 #### 🎓 Educational background:
  * Frontend Software Development at Turing School of Software & Design
  * B.S.
 Mechanical Engineering from the University of South Carolina